SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/find-dialog.md

 ## <a id="ex1" />Example 1: search for profitable customers

 Imagine that you are a sales department manager and you want to make a presentation to the rest of management, showing what you have achieved since the last meeting.
-You want to focus on profitable customers, i.e. customers you have recently sold a lot to.
-This is how to find them:
+You want to focus on profitable customers (customers you have recently sold a lot to).

 1. Click the **Find** button.